 The goal in our courses is not really to earn a certificate -- although we do provide them for students who care -- and we're not interested in coming up with clever ways to make traditional assessments less boring.
 Rather, we're interested in guiding the student through the creation of a work product that remains relevant and useful, integrating key concepts along the way.

-Now, after five years of experimentation and feedback, we're ready to improve and extended this approach.
+Now, after five years of experimentation and feedback, we're ready to improve and extend this approach.
 We want to create even more innovative features.
 We need an iBiology Courses Version 2!

 In our Version 2 (V2) system, we want more powerful and involved learning tools that provide continued value, like modern SaaS sites do.
 We want our system to get better at helping students create things useful for their professional development, and do so with more chances to interact with peers.
 Underneath this, supporting features like MRP and MEP, we want just a few, basic LMS features...like a system for organizing content into modules.
 Or a long-form text assessments.

 In the spirit of Michael Pollan, we want just enough LMS, not too much, mostly basic content management.
 That means:

 A simpler technology stack that sticks close to boring standards and straightforward techniques to keep our development velocity high.
 For example, Open edX requires a relational database (MySQL) and a NoSQL database (MongoDB) and all the maintenance and development concerns you get when you multiply them together.
 A streamlined data model implemented in just one relational database is fine, and by using PostgreSQL we can have a simple relational model and get unstructured JSON in the few places we might need it -- for example when we handle the definitions and submitted answers of different types of assessments we invent along the way (and that don't fit neatly into our relational model).
 Meanwhile we avoid the dark side that is NoSQL.